Dairy: Animal rights

 A portion of the population, including vegans and many Jains, object to dairy production as unethical, cruel to animals, and environmentally deleterious.
-They do not consume dairy products.
-They state that cattle suffer under conditions employed by the dairy industry.
+They do not consume dairy products given these ethical concerns.
+They state that cattle suffer under conditions employed by the dairy industry and how they are eventually killed for meat once their milk production declines.

-Animal rights scholars consider dairy as part of the animal–industrial complex.
+Some animal rights scholars consider dairy as part of what they call the animal–industrial complex.
 According to Kathleen Stachowski, the animal–industrial complex "naturalizes the human as a consumer of other animals," whose enormity includes "its long reach into our lives, and how well it has done its job normalizing brutality toward the animals whose very existence is forgotten".
 She states that the corporate dairy industry, the government, and schools forms the animal–industrial complex troika of immense influence, which hides from the public's view the animal rights violations and cruelties happening within the dairy industry.
 Stachowski also states that the troika "hijacks" schoolchildren by promoting milk in the K-12 nutrition education curriculum and making them "eat the products of industrial animal production".